srinarayanant/terraform-provider-vcloud-director-poc/README.md

 Protoc - for Devs making changes to the protoc file , required for rebuilding the GO and Python interface definitions

+The Below Steps are validated on Centos to set up the development environment

+python 3.6

+ pip3.6 install  grpcio
+ pip3.6 install --user grpcio_health_checking